 Best eSIM for China 2026: Holafly with Built-In VPN (Code STEPHANDPETE)

 Holafly China eSIM with built-in VPN to bypass the Great Firewall.
 Access Google, WhatsApp, Instagram, and all blocked apps without separate VPN.
 Use code STEPHANDPETE for 5% off.
-Tested in Guangzhou, Xiamen, Yunnan, and remote areas.
+Tested across Beijing, Shanghai, Chengdu, Harbin, Guilin, Yangshuo, Zhangjiajie, and remote Yunnan by travel advisor.

 Quick Answers